-You can see it everywhere – from shy smiles, to curious questions about where you’re from, Iranians are welcoming to visitors and are generally happy to see travelers coming.
+You can see it everywhere – from shy smiles, to curious questions about where you’re from.
+Iranians are welcoming to visitors and are generally happy to see travelers coming.
 This is one of Iran tradition hospitality.

-In traditional hotels and houses, they’ll treat you like family and you might even be invited for a homemade meal, just from a person on the street!
+Moreover, in traditional hotels and houses, they’ll treat you like family and you might even invite you for a homemade meal, just from a person on the street!

-You can book hotels easily and find reasonable rstaurants for food, book local tickets, buy whatever you want as souvenir and etc. with cheap price and won’t need to spend alot money in this country to enjoy bests of intertainemts and fun.
+You can book hotels easily and find reasonable restaurants for food, book local tickets, buy whatever you want as souvenir and etc. with cheap price and won’t need to spend a lot money in this country to enjoy bests of entertainments and fun.

-Ok, 1300 years does sound like a long time.
-But the Persian culture shaped throughout the times of Persian Empire was not lost, rather absorbed into Iran’s Islam.
+1300 years does sound like a long time.
+But the Iran culture shaped throughout the times of Persian Empire was not lost.
+Rather absorbed into Iranian rules of Islam.

-It is therefore a bit different to regimes in the neighboring countries, not only because Iran’s population is predominantly made of Shiite Muslims.
+In addition, It is therefore a bit different to regimes in the neighboring countries.
+Not only because Iran’s population is predominantly made of Shiite Muslims.

 There are many ethnic groups living in Iran.
 You can see representatives of nomadic tribes and of the neighboring countries who have fully assimilated and become Iranians.

-You’ll be amazed by the big bright blue or green eyes of many!
+You’ll amaze by the big bright blue or green eyes of many!

-Persia has a long history and Iranians carry a lot of national pride in them.
+Persia has a long Iran history and Iranians carry a lot of national pride in them.

-Some people you’ll meet might be critical to certain past or present representatives, but the overall feel you’ll get is that they are proud to be Iranian and also proud of Iran custom.
+Moreover, Some people you’ll meet might critical to certain past or present representatives.
+But the overall feel you’ll get is that they are proud to be Iranian and also proud of Iran custom.
 Over all, picnicking is another Iran custom.

-You’ve never seen anything like it!
+You never see anything like it!
 Any patch of grass, or actually even a concrete sidewalk, is an ideal picnic spot!

-People roll out a persian carpet, get out flasks with tea and some snacks and their favorite pastime is on!
+Also, people roll out a Persian carpet, get out flasks with tea and some snacks and their favorite pastime is on.
 Some even bring gas stoves and actually cook their meals.

-If you’re in Esfahan, walk around the Imam Square in late afternoon, you’ll see many locals sitting down for a picnic with family or friends.
-If you’re lucky, you might even be invited to one.
+If you’re in Isfahan, walk around the Imam Square in late afternoon, you’ll see many locals sitting down for a picnic with family or friends.
+If you’re lucky, you might even invited to one.

 One other Iran tradition is love of family emanates from Iranians like from no other nation you’ve visited.
-Perhaps it’s also because they don’t use strollers much, so they carry their young ones in their arms.
+Perhaps it’s also because they don’t use strollers much.
+So they carry their young ones in their arms.

 You can often encounter parents or grandparents cuddling their babies and it really seems like family is in the center of the universe for them

-Iranians traditionally eat most of their meals at home (or on a picnic), with a work lunch occasionally taken at a street stand.
+Iranians traditionally eat most of their meals at home (or on a picnic), with a work lunch occasionally take at a street stand.